TeknooSoftware/statesBundle/docs/install.md

 An implementation of these operations is available in the file `/UniAlteri/States/bootstrap.php` provided by the library.

 This bundle implements its own bootstrap in the class `UniAlteriStatesBundle`.
 It is executed when the bundle is initialized by Symfony.
-The behavior of this implementation is like the default implementation, but, the stated class loader is registerd in the DI container of Symfony.
+The behavior of this implementation is like the default implementation, but the stated class loader is registered in the DI container of Symfony.

 The stated class loader is available under the key `unialteri.states.loader`.